oonaghalice/oonaghalice/README.md

 ### Hi there 👋 I'm Oonagh!
-I'm a budding programmer with 4 years experience in python and am currently developing my skills in JavaScript and Java.
+I'm a budding programmer with 4 years experience in python and with developed skills in JavaScript and Java.
 Outside of programming, I love writing film reviews, knitting and going to live concerts.
 My BSc was in Physics with Astronomy, so naturally I also love stargazing on a clear night.

 <!--
 **oonaghalice/oonaghalice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.